danielledc/peoplewebapp/README.md

 About the Web App

 My role on this project was as lead developer, developing the html, javascript, and css for both the library and content viewer page, with an additional zoom functionality code contributed by another developer on my team.

+Relevant files

+index.html - library page

+content.html - content viewer page

-A full description of the functionality of each page is below:
+A full description of the functionality of each page is below

 Library page